 In 2007 two researchers, Chris Kubrin and Ronald Weitzer, studied the lyrics of hundreds of rap songs and presented their findings to the American Society of Criminology.
 They concluded that rap music most definitely promotes misogyny, or hatred of women.
 The songs they studied contained these five common themes related to the abuse of women: 1) derogatory naming and shaming of women; 2) sexual objectification of women; 3) distrust of women; 4) legitimization of violence against women; and 5) celebration of prostitution and pimping.

 When Nicki Minaj came along, she could have used her powerful voice to confront abuse.
 She could have gone against the grain.
 But she sold out to the industry status quo, and her music is doing more to objectify women than many of the songs from the guys who think rape is sexy.

 But I'm not giving up on Nicki—especially since I know her mother is still praying for her.
 Carol Maraj recently told The Christian Post: "The Bible says to train up a child in the way he should go and when he is old would not depart from it.
 I trust that one day [Nicki] will sing unto the Father, because a seed has already been planted.
 Nothing is too big to God."

 Let's agree with Carol Maraj and pray for a miracle.
 If God gets a hold of Nicki Minaj, her music could be used to restore women's dignity instead of tearing it down.

-J. Lee Grady is a former editor of Charisma.
+J. Lee Grady is the former editor of Charisma.
 You can follow him on Twitter at leegrady.
+His newest book, The Truth Sets Women Free, was released this week from Charisma House.
 You can learn more about his ministry, The Mordecai Project, at themordecaiproject.org.